 A native of Jerusalem, Liora Manné began her career designing textiles for New York’s fashion industry.
 Turning her talents to her own line of fabrics, she invented a process called Lamontage that combines handmade artistry with high-tech needle-punching; the result was a non-woven acrylic textile that is as beautiful as it is sturdy.
 In 1997 Manné stepped into the world of rugs, designing hand-knotted, hand-tufted, and machine-loomed floor coverings.
 She’s also recently added handbags, shoes, and cuff bracelets to her repertoire.

 Bold patterns and bright colors mark these decorative accessories by Liora Manné, a textile designer who got her start in the fashion industry.
-Enliven your sofa with cushions festooned with roses and songbirds, or jazz up the entryway with handmade indoor/outdoor floor coverings in both neutral and vibrant hues.
+Enliven your sofa with cheery cushions, or jazz up the entryway with handmade indoor/outdoor rugs and door mats in both neutral and vibrant hues and patterns.

 First impressions are important — to that end, these doormats will lend a stylish, welcoming tone to your home right from the start.
 And each one is as durable as it is attractive, so it'll hold up through years of foot traffic.

 With bright colors and bold patterns, these floor coverings, suitable for both indoors and out, are as sophisticated as they are durable.
 That strength comes courtesy of patented Lamontage design technology, a proprietary process whereby acrylic and polyester fibers are layered by hand, than interlocked by machine, to create a sumptuously soft material.